 Over time, your brain will readjust to these sounds so you won’t notice them as much.

 A sudden loud burst of sound is enough to make anyone jump, even if they have perfect hearing.
 Your devices have been set up so these sounds won’t cause any damage to your hearing.
-If particular loud sounds are a concern for you, remember to tell your audiologist or audiometrist.
+If certain loud sounds, like those encountered while listening to music, are a concern, don't forget to discuss this with your audiologist or audiometrist.

 If you have any questions about living with hearing aids, please get in contact with your local hearing clinic.